MaxraySavage/liftoff-assignments/P2-Project_Outline/README.md

 * Bootstrap

 ## What I'll Have to Learn
-How to build complext businees logic into a Spring Boot aplication.
+How to build complex businees logic into a Spring Boot aplication.
 Handling different kinds of authentication.

-I'll need to learn how integrate React with Spring Boot if that is the route I choose to go down.